brazeen/FED_CosmoIO_website/README.md

 ,
 Yang Yi: All Trivia API calling functions and checking answers ,
-Donovan: All RestDB leaderboard GET functions and POST functions to database after game is finished
+Donovan: All RestDB leaderboard GET functions and POST functions to database after game is finished, play.html radio buttons and their style
 ## Overview
 !!!
 MUST RUN ON A LIVE SERVER (eg. GitHub Pages / VSC Live Server extension) OR website will not work!! (due to textures and models)
 GitHub Pages link: https://brazeennp.github.io/FED_CosmoIO_website/